Slowing the Progression of Myopia in Children Image

 The last way to address your child’s myopia progression is by helping them select better entertainment choices.
 Playing video games for hours on end certainly isn’t doing their vision any favors.
 Encourage your children to do more hands-on play or outdoor play.
 Physical activity is good for them, and it helps them unplug from their long list of electronic devices.

 Instead of watching television as a family, play a board game or read a story.
 Start a family game of sardines or build a blanket fort together.
-Not only will these entertainment choices help reduce your children’s eyestrain, the change will help build better family bonds and memories!
+Not only will these entertainment choices help reduce your children’s eyestrain, but the change will also help build better family bonds and memories!

 So, if you are worried about your child’s eyesight, never fear.
 While myopia in children can’t always be prevented, knowing what to look for and what you can do to help can certainly give you peace of mind.